Flight-School/Money/README.md

 ### Supporting Multiple Currencies

-Because `Money` is a generic type, any type that has a `Money` property must either specify its generic parameter or be generic itself.

 Consider a `Product` structure with a `price` property.
-If only a single currency is supported, such as US Dollars, would define `price` to be of type `Money<USD>`:
+If you only support a single currency, such as US Dollars, you would define `price` to be of type `Money<USD>`:

 ```swift
 struct Product {